-Bishop Francis Lu Shouwang of Yichang who has died aged 45
+Bishop of Yichang dies, aged 45

 About 500 Catholics and government officials attended the Mass at the St. Francis’ Cathedral, presided by Bishop Joseph Li Shan of Beijing.

 The 45-year-old ethnic Tujia prelate died of acute pancreatitis on April 30 at a hospital in Wuhan, the provincial capital.